ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 ### Enforce Physics for Dynamic Objects
 Earlier, we discussed the differences between the types of Unity physics objects.
 If we want this GameObject to interact properly with physics, it must be **dynamic** and not **kinematic**.

 By default, the `isKinematic` property is set to `false` when a `Rigidbody` is added.
-However, since our functionality **depends on the `Rigidbody` being dynamic**, and we can't be sure that the level designer has not manually changed this value.
+However, since our functionality **depends on the `Rigidbody` being dynamic**, we can't be sure that the level designer has not manually changed this value.
 Whether intentional or not, we can avoid issues by enforcing it in `Awake()` after obtaining the Rigidbody reference:

 ```csharp
  // Awake is called once on initialization